SalazarLucas/Python3_to_do_GUI/README.md

 ## Development Process
  ### User Interface
- The first I'll Create the user interface items completely inoperative, only containing the application layout.
+First I'll Create the user interface items completely inoperative, only containing the application layout.
 The app will have a **mainwindow** with the main features, a **dialog** that'll be displayed to add new tasks to the list and another one to edit the created tasks.

+After the creation of all elements of the interface, I'll develop the code to make it functional and operant.

+The storage system is yet to be planned.

 ## Future Implementations:
  ### Mainwindow: